Shlepping with Zombies

 Where was everybody, anyway?
 Why wasn’t the elevator jammed with people?

 I found the answer on the ground floor.
 The alarms had begun a smidgen too late.
-The shrinking crowd of people who were still people risked becoming the main entre of the A.N.U.S. converts, a.k.a., zombies.
+The ever lowering amount of people still remaining people risked becoming the main entre of the A.N.U.S. converts, a.k.a., zombies.
 Very, very hungry zombies.
-Screams echoed , storm trooper gunshots fired, a few figures in shredded exclusion suits ran for their lives.
+Screams echoed, storm trooper gunshots fired, a few figures in shredded exclusion suits ran for their lives.
 Shredded humans ran for their lives.

 Across the indoor landscaped expanse, poor Mildred from Facility Maintenance held three zombies at bay, jabbing and tripping the closest with her mop.
 It went down, bowled over the other two, the floor slick with suds from her overturned wash bucket.
 She backed toward the nearby emergency exit staircase leading to the lower levels.
 Smart lady.